Skip to main content

 Overview

-The SDK is a monorepo containing the following packages intended for client use:
+The JavaScript library is a monorepo containing the following packages intended for client use:

 • c2pa is the main package used for loading and verifying manifests.
 This package runs all of the processing logic on the client using a WebAssembly module and exposes a TypeScript-compatible API for easy integration.